 Sociology: Your Social Life (EDM) Sociology is the study of people, social life, and society.
 By developing a "sociological imagination" students are able to examine how society itself shapes human action and beliefs, and how in turn these factors re-shape society itself.
-Fascinating online video journeys will not only inform students, but motivate them to seek more knowledge on their own.

-Sports and Entertainment Marketing

-Sports and Entertainment Marketing (EDM) Sports and Entertainment Marketing is a one-semester course intended to help students gain an insight into the field of sports, entertainment, and recreation marketing.
+Fascinating online video journ inform students, but motivate them to seek more knowledge on their own. eys will not only Sports and Entertainment Marketing .5 Sports and Entertainment Marketing (EDM) Sports and Entertainment Marketing is a one-semester course intended to help students gain an insight into the field of sports, entertainment, and recreation marketing.
 This course covers fundamental concepts in sports, entertainment, and recreation marketing.
 It also covers essential skills related to advertising, sponsorship, and marketing campaigns.
 In addition, the course covers crucial workplace skills, such as teamwork and leadership skills.

-Sports Officiating

-Sports Officiating (EDM) In this course, students will learn the rules, game play, and guidelines for a variety of sports, including soccer, baseball, softball, basketball, volleyball, football, and tennis.
+Sports Officiating .5 Sports Officiating (EDM) In this course, students will learn the rules, game play, and guidelines for a variety of sports, including soccer, baseball, softball, basketball, volleyball, football, and tennis.
 In addition, they will learn the officiating calls and hand signals for each sport, as well as the role a sport official plays in maintaining fair play.

-Strength Training

-Strength Training (EDM) This half-year course focuses on the fitness components of muscular strength and endurance.
+Strength Training .5 Strength Training (EDM) This half-year course focuses on the fitness components of muscular strength and endurance.
 Throughout this course students establish their fitness level, set goals, and design their own resistance training program.
 They study muscular anatomy and learn specific exercises to strengthen each muscle or muscle group.
 Students focus on proper posture and technique while training.
 They also gain an understanding of how to apply the FITT principles and other fundamental exercise principles, such as progression and overload, to strength training.

-World Geography

-World Geography (EDM) Geography is the study of where things are in the world.
+World Geography .5 - 1 World Geography (EDM) Geography is the study of where things are in the world.
 It is important to know why people settled where they did: sometimes this is for weather-related reasons, and sometimes it's because of bountiful natural resources nearby.
 In this half-year course, you will learn about these special features which drive economic development and form the locales where people settle.

-World Religions
+World Religions .5 Intro.

-Intro.
 To World Religions (EDM) This one-half year course is intended to familiarize you with the origins, history, beliefs, and practices of various prominent world religions, primal religions, and contemporary religious movements.

-Writing
+Writing .5

+\\ Required to complete the Michigan Merit Curriculum (MMC). # Middle School course that can be taken for high school credit. ©2025 Michigan International Prep School